ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Find Groups
-Find groups on the ePO server
+Find groups on the ePO server.
+McAfee user requires access to at least one group in the System Tree for this function.

  ![screenshot: fn-mcafee-epo-find-groups ](./doc/screenshots/fn-mcafee-epo-find-groups.png)